RedBeesRGD/i3-gradients/README.md

 i3 with gradient titlebars.

-Toggle with config `gradients_on` (this will probably be renamed soon)
+Toggle with config `gradients_on` (this will probably be renamed soon) Dithering can also be enabled with `dithering on/off` in the config.

 Set start and end colors with `client.gradient_start` and `client.gradient_end`